Salem Radio Network News Sunday, December 7, 2025

 The WFP’s biggest donor, the United States, has slashed its foreign aid under President Donald Trump, and other major nations have also made or announced cuts in development and humanitarian assistance.

-A WFP report, titled “A Lifeline at Risk”, warned that cuts to its food assistance could push 13.7 million people from “crisis” to “emergency” levels of hunger, one step away from famine in a five-level international hunger scale.
+A WFP report, titled “A Lifeline at Risk”, estimated that cuts to its food assistance could push 13.7 million people from “crisis” to “emergency” levels of hunger, one step away from famine in a five-level international hunger scale.

 “The gap between what WFP needs to do and what we can afford to do has never been larger.
 We are at risk of losing decades of progress in the fight against hunger,” WFP executive director Cindy McCain said.